 The zeroization mechanism for all of the CSPs is to replace 0s in the memory which originally store the CSPs.
+It is the calling application responsibility to call the appropriate key zeroization API function to zeroize the keys/CSPs after their use.
 For more details on zeroization API functions, please refer to the Functional Design document which is provided by Samsung upon request.